-Advanced students are rotated through a variety of specific lessons in content areas such as: Painting with Acrylics, Watercolors, Oil Pastels, Drawing, Printmaking, Collage, Sculpture, Hand-Built Pottery, and Ceramics.
+Topics such as composition, perspective, and dimension are addressed at a degree much deeper than can be found in a Beginner level.
+Intermediate and Advanced Students are rotated through a variety of specific lessons in content areas such as: Painting with Acrylics, Watercolors, Oil Pastels, Drawing, Printmaking, Collage, Sculpture, Hand-Built Pottery, and Ceramics.
 Other topics may be taught depending on student interest or special request.

 Small class sizes ensure personal attention from the Art Teacher and focus on supporting individual skill and knowledge building.

 Each session throughout the academic year has a different theme, so students will have fresh experiences and build upon their skills each time they enroll.

 Student Artworks will be selected and on display for Studio Exhibitions throughout the academic year.
 Browse through our online Gallery to see examples of completed works and works in progress.